 Section A. Purpose

-4.A The principal purpose of the Alumni Council is to strengthen the bond between alumni and Allegheny College, its students, faculty, administration, and Board of Trustees.
+4.A The principal purpose of the Alumni Council is to strengthen the relationship between alumni and Allegheny College, including students, faculty, administration, and Board of Trustees; to activate alumni in support of initiatives that align with the College’s strategic objectives; and to be aware of the College’s action plans, assist with communicating those plans to the Alumni Association, and advise the College about graduates’ relationship to those plans.
 In all its programs, the Council shall represent with equality and fairness the interests of all Alleghenians without regard to race, color, sexual orientation, creed, national origin, gender, age, or disability.
 The Council encourages the participation of all alumni in its programs and activities on an equal basis.

 Section B. Powers